-On a like-for-like basis, reputation scores are lower this year, by a small margin.
-The average brand score fell from 6.6.to 6.45 out of 10.
-Categories where a poor reputation is the default position, such as utilities, telecoms, and banks, have failed to convince customers that they are consumer champions - and the average scores for brands in these categories reflects overall feelings towards brands: acceptance and appreciation, but rarely love and devotion.
+On a like-for-like basis, reputation scores are lower this year, but only by a very small margin as the average brand score fell from 6.6 to 6.4 out of 10.
+Categories where a poor reputation is the default position, such as utilities, telecoms, and banks, have failed to convince customers that they are consumer champions - and the global average score reflects overall feelings towards brands: acceptance and appreciation, but rarely love and devotion.